 What is the toughest decision you’ve had to make in your professional life?

 There are a lot of tough decisions that entrepreneurs need to make on a day to day basis.
 I have access to the best of the best when I am looking through experts to pair with venture capitalists.
 Because of this, there are times when I am looking to pair a professional with a venture capitalist and I may have to chose between two incredibly talented and equally deserving individuals.
 It can be extremely difficult to make the call about who is the “right” one.
 It really boils down to “who is going to be the one that will produce the most cohesive and productive working relationship so that the project is successful?”
 Whichever individual I believe will be the one to achieve that, is the one I will choose.

 What do you think it is that makes you successful?

 I am highly motivated and resourceful.
 I have a love for learning and am constantly looking for new subjects to learn in order increase my knowledge.
 I am also an incredibly determined person, and if I have my mind set on accomplishing something I will not be satisfied until I have done so.

 What has been your most satisfying moment in business?

-Looking back on the last three decades and seeing the numerous deals that have been made possible by me as well as all the other things I have accomplished; that in itself is incredibly satisfying.
+Looking back on the last three decades and seeing the numerous deals that have been made possible by me as well as all the other things I have accomplished; that is incredibly satisfying.
 It is one thing to have your own successful company, but to have had a part in the success of over one hundred companies is something I can say that I am proud of.

 What does the future hold for your business?
 What are you most excited about?

 The marketing and advertising industry is changing rapidly.
 I have been a part of it for over three decades and I would say that the past ten years have been the most impactful, with the biggest and quickest changes in the markets.
 I am sure that the next ten will be even more rapidly changing and I am very excited to see where it takes us all and what role I am going to be able to play in that for the future of hundreds of companies.